 A total of 5 FEs in the UV-C light group and 23 in the EWD group were more contaminated after disinfection than before disinfection.
 Potentially because the culture collection was performed incorrectly.
 Other explanations could be that the contamination occurred in the disinfector or during transportation to the sample collection.
 After disinfection using the EWD, the FEs were dried using a microfiber cloth.
-Directly afterwards a culture was collected.
-This was not a sterile process, so possibly FEs were contaminated during this process.
+Directly afterward, a culture was collected.
+This was not a sterile process, so FEs were possibly contaminated during this process.
 However, it is most likely explained by the limited sensitivity of the chosen culture technique.